-The community within this biotope is dominated by a canopy by the characterizing species Ascophyllum nodosum.
-The fucoids Fucus vesiculosus and Fucus serratus can occasionally contribute to the canopy.
-Sheltered by the canopy a number of red algae can be common; Gellidium pusillum, Chondrus crispus, Lomentariea articulata, Membranoptera alata as well as species of coralline crusts.
+This biotope is characterized by a dense canopy of Ascophyllum nodosum.
+The fucoid Fucus vesiculosus is also common within this biotope.
 The red seaweed Polysiphonia lanosa is a common epiphyte on Ascophyllum nodosum.
-The green seaweeds Ulva (syn.
-Enteromorpha) intestinalis, Ulva lactuca and Cladophora rupestris can be found within this biotope.
+The barnacle Semibalanus balanoides is found on the rock surfaces beneath the canopy, along with the limpet species Patella vulgata.
+Both of these species are important in the structuring of the biological community on rocky intertidal ecosystems (Hawkins, 1983).
+Several littorinids are found within this biotope and are important grazers.
+The crab Carcinus maenas and the dog whelk Nucella lapillus are dominant predators.
 The high levels of water movement within this biotope caused by tidal streams create conditions for a rich associated community.
 The sponges Leucosolenia spp., Grantia compressa, Halichondria panacea and Hymeniacidon perleve, as well as the ascidians Dendrodoa grossularia and Ascidiella scabra frequently occur on steep and overhanging faces of boulders and bedrock.
 Colonies of the hydroid Clava multicornis can be found on Ascophyllum nodosum whereas Dynamena pumila is more often found on Fucus vesiculosus or Fucus serratus.
-The limpet Patella vulgata the barnacle Semibalanus balanoides and the littorinids Littorina littorea, Littorina mariae and Littorina obtusata are occasionally found attached to the rock.
-The crab Carcinus maenas and the whelk Nucella lapillus are the mobile predators within this biotope (Connor et al., 2004).

 Ascophyllum nodosum is the key structuring species of this biotope.
-This species acts as an ecosystem engineer and the canopy that its fronds create modify habitat conditions.
-Although Fucus vesiculosus and Fucus serratus are important to the biotope, if these species were missing from the biotope could still exist.
-The canopy provided by the fucoid protects the various underlying seaweeds from desiccation in addition to providing a substratum for epifauna and being the primary food resource for grazers.
-This can facilitate the existence and survival of other intertidal species and therefore strongly influencing the structure and functioning of intertidal ecosystems (Jenkins et al., 2008).
-Therefore, the sensitivity assessment is based on the key structuring species (Ascophyllum nodosum), although the sensitivity of other species is addressed where relevant.
+This species acts as an ecosystem engineer and the canopy that their fronds create modify habitat conditions (Jenkins et al., 2008; Pocklington et al., 2018).
+Although Fucus vesiculosus is important to this biotope, its loss from the biotope would not result in loss of the biotope.
+The fucoid canopy provides protection from desiccation for the various underlying seaweeds in addition to providing a substratum for epifauna and being the primary food resource for grazers.
+This can facilitate the existence and survival of other intertidal species and, therefore, strongly influences the structure and function of intertidal ecosystems (Cervin et al., 2005; Jenkins et al., 2008; Pocklington et al., 2018).
+Therefore, the sensitivity assessment is based on the key structuring species Ascophyllum nodosum, although the sensitivity of other species is addressed where relevant.